 Experimental Design

 Black cottonwood (Populus trichocarpa) and water birch (Betula occidentalis) seedlings were obtained from the University of Idaho Pitkin Forest Nursery.
-These species were selected because they both exhibit high water use strategies with water birch showing exceptionally high transpiration rates and is thus likely to be a high water-use competitor (Wang et al. 2019) and they both naturally co-occur in riparian ecosystems across western North America at low to moderate (~2500 m) elevations.
+These species were selected because they both exhibit high water use with water birch showing exceptionally high transpiration rates and is thus likely to be a high water-use competitor (Wang et al. 2019) and they both naturally co-occur in riparian ecosystems across western North America at low to moderate (~2500 m) elevations.

 We planted seedlings in a solo (no competition) treatment and three competition treatments that varied in strength or competitor (intra- versus inter-specific).
 Black cottonwood was the focal species that received all combinations, whereas water birch was only used in the inter-specific competition treatment due to space constraints in the growth chamber.
 Each treatment had five replicates.
 Treatments were: black cottonwood planted alone (C), black cottonwood planted with a black cottonwood competitor (C-C), black cottonwood planted with a water birch competitor (C-B), and black cottonwood planted with a black cottonwood competitor with extra space between plants to weaken competition effects (C-X-C), making 35 trees total.
 We aimed for varying degrees of competition to provide insight into whether black cottonwood increase stomatal conductance at night in response to the strength of belowground competition for water resources.